Remote working means changes for real estate

 29 May: COVID-19 has forced the issue of working from home to the forefront of many organisations thinking, but it has simply turned up the dial on a shift in working behaviour that has already been gaining pace and that the real estate sector must respond to.

-In March, as we began to appreciate to the massive impact of coronavirus, the largest commercial real estate company in the world, CBRE, published a research report looking forward to 2030 and the ways in which the industry would be transformed.
+In March, as we began to appreciate the massive impact of coronavirus, the largest commercial real estate company in the world, CBRE, published a research report looking forward to 2030 and the ways in which the industry would be transformed.

 Front and centre of the report was the prediction that workspaces would be fluid; employees would no longer be tied to centralised offices, instead working wherever and whenever they needed to fit into their daily lives.
 It concluded: “Workers today are setting up at coffee shops, in co-working spaces, on couches and at picnic tables – even when they travel.
 Over the next decade, CBRE predicts this radical reimagining of the workplace will accelerate.”